Communicating Clearly on Adaptation and Disaster Risk Reduction: Writeshops for Developing Country Scientists

 In an effort to help close this gap, SEI and the UN International Strategy for Disaster Reduction (UN/ISDR) are sponsoring a series of ‘writeshops’ for early-career scientists and practitioners who want to build their writing skills and bring their research findings to a global audience.

 The first writeshop in the series was held in Bangkok in September 2010, and a second one for Anglophone Africa took place in Accra, Ghana, in February 2011, supported by the UNU Institute for Natural Resources in Africa.
 A third writeshop, for researchers in Latin America, was held in Turrialba, Costa Rica, in July 2011, hosted by the Tropical Agricultural Research and Higher Education Center (CATIE).
+In May 2012, a writeshop for francophone Africa was held in Dakar, Senegal.

 Each writeshop involves 16 participants who have already carried out research related to adaptation and disaster risk reduction, and are paired up with mentors who have a strong background in the topic, peer-review writing, and mentoring.